gammasoft71/xtd/examples/README.md

 ## Picker Controls
 * [color_picker](picker_controls/color_picker/README.md) represents a Windows control that allows the user to select and display a color.
 * **date_time_picker** represents a Windows control that allows the user to select a date and a time and to display the date and time with a specified format.
+* [font_picker](picker_controls/font_picker/README.md) represents a Windows control that allows the user to select and display a font.

 ## Other Controls
 * [lcd_label](other_controls/lcd_label/README.md) represents a [xtd::forms::lcd_label](../src/xtd_forms/include/xtd/forms/lcd_label.hpp) control.